berton7/kek-monitors/README.md

 # in a SSH screen session:
 python monitor_manager.py

-# in another SSH screen session:
+# in another SSH session:
 python monitor_manager_cli MM_ADD_MONITOR_SCRAPER --filename <filename> --class_name <class_name>
 ```
 The monitor manager will automatically keep track of which monitors/scrapers are available and can notify if and when they crash; it also manages the config updates (as soon as you change a file in ```configs/``` it notifies the interested monitors/scrapers).